nikoloda/Studio_Center_of_Mass_Calculator/README.md

 ## Setup

+1. Either clone the repo, or download the ZIP file from this page and extract locally.

-1. Register for BrickLink API access at [bricklink.com/v3/api.page](https://www.bricklink.com/v3/api.page) using the 0.0.0.0 IP option
+3. Register for BrickLink API access at [bricklink.com/v3/api.page](https://www.bricklink.com/v3/api.page) using the 0.0.0.0 IP option

-2. Find the .env file in the project root:
+4. Find the .env file in the project root:

 ```env
 BRICKLINK_CONSUMER_KEY=your_consumer_key